 Now that you know how to create a mask and how it basically works, let us dig into how you can use a mask together with selections to change the background of an image.

 First, create a selection of the leaf by using the magic wand selection tool or quick mask tool in Affinity Photo.
 Next, go to the Layers menu and choose Live Filters > Clarity filter.
 Because you already have an active selection when creating the clarity live filter Affinity Photo will automatically add a mask based on this selection.
-If you didn’t have an active selection, the mask would be all white, meaning that the whole image would be affected by the clarity filter.
+If you didn’t have an active selection, the mask would be all white.
+This would mean that the whole image would be affected by the clarity filter.

-If you take a closer look at what has been masked out, you will see that the mask might need a bit of extra work to become more precise.
+Try to take a closer look at what has been masked out.
+You will see that the mask might need a bit of extra work to become more precise.
 When working with complex images, like hair and fur, you will get a much better result if you take the time to refine the mask properly.
-Anyway, the good thing is that you can come back to refining the mask at any step in your editing process.
+You can come back to refining the mask at any step in your editing process.